York City - Financial Accounts: 2022 And Onwards

 It won't be for 3 seasons that the new regime, post Jason McGill, are in full control of the finances:

-• City’s accounts for the year ending 30 June 2023 should be filed by June 2024.
-The budget will have largely been set by the old regime, most of the spend (player wages) will have been committed under the old regime but the new regime will have been tasked with trying to make their actual spend match the old regime’s budget.
+• City’s accounts for the year ending 30 June 2023 were filed on 27th June 2024.
+The budget will have largely been set by the McGill regime, most of the spend (player wages) will have been committed under their regime but the Henderson regime will have been tasked with trying to make their actual spend match the old regime’s budget throughout the season.
 There have been several statements indicating there are gaps.
+2022/3 Accounts - Read More

 2022: The Reality - Income